pfrenssen/raiff-cli/README.md

 First you should set up your account names for your individual and corporate accounts with the 'account:add' command.
-Use the "short name" for the account, these look similar to '1234567890 BGN'.
+Use the "short name" for the account, this looks similar to '1234567890 BGN'.

 ```
 $ ./raiffcli account:add
 ```

-Then you can do a transaction with the 'transfer:in-leva' command.
+Then you can create a transaction with the 'transfer:in-leva' command.
 It will ask you for the details.

 ```
 $ ./raiffcli transfer:in-leva